Article Categories

 Stopping services and processes

 Firstly, stop all running services and processes that might interfere with the downgrade process.
-This can be done by running the following command −
+This can be done by running the following command:

 Removing current packages

-To remove packages related to the current minor release, use yum to uninstall them −
+To remove packages related to the current minor release, use yum to uninstall them:

 Cleaning up residual files

 To ensure a clean system before installing the previous minor release, remove any residual files related to the current version.
-Use this command −
+Use this command:

-yum clean all && rm -rf /var/cache/yum/*
+yum clean all && rm -rf /var/cache/yum/* # Clean package manager cache dnf clean all # For newer systems using DNF

-It is important to note that removing packages can cause dependency issues for other programs on your system.
+Important Note: Removing packages can cause dependency issues for other programs on your system.
 Always make sure to review yum's output carefully before confirming removals.

 Installing Previous Minor Release